BSc Computer Science with Year in Industry (G401)

 : Compulsory for those with Grade A in A Level Computing

-: Compulsory for those without Grade A in A Level Computing (in place of 20-credit Programming in Java module and 20 credits of Widening Horizons modules).
+: Compulsory for those without Grade A in A Level Computing (in place of 20 credits of Widening Horizons module.)

 Year 2 (120 credits) - compulsory